Visiting Bryce Canyon in April

 We recommend you stop at the Bryce Canyon Visitor Center to find out the latest road conditions, hiking trail conditions and talk to the ranger to see if they have any tips for things to do while visiting.

 It’s also good to ask about the weather forecast and what ranger-led programs at Bryce Canyon are happening during your stay.
-If you are traveling with kids you will want to grab Junior Ranger booklets as well.
+In April the Ranger Programs available are: Hoodoo Geology Talks and Full Moon Hike (depending on weather).

 The services at the Visitor Center include: